-Julie’s daughter Hedwig also got involved in the business.
-In 1916 she began to make hand-knitted beaded bags – a form of art quite common in Göppingen.
-She still continued her handicraft after marrying Stephan Banemann in 1921.
-Stephan Banemann was born in the Franconian city of Burgkunstadt in 1891.
-In the same year that he married Hedwig he became a partner in the family fur business.
-In 1926 Josef (Joe) Einstein, son of the late Adolph Einstein, joined him to help.
-In 1923 at the latest Josef Banemann learned about the abysmal depths of his new job.
-It was then that he was fined 5000 Marks for violating the mole protection law.
+Approximately in 1923 Josef Banemann learned about the abysmal depths of his new job, when he was fined 5000 Marks for violating the mole protection law.
 What was this all about?
 Stephan Banemann sent out 6000 flyers that, among other things, detailed the conditions for purchasing mole skins.
-He innocently used the same promotional literature that the company had used the year before.
-At time being he knew nothing of the mole protection law from 1920.
+He innocently used the same promotional literature that the company had used the year before – not familiar with the mole protection law from 1920.

-Dr. Wolfgang Esslinger, who grew up in the neighborhood, remembers the Banemanns as rather poor.
+Dr. Wolfgang Esslinger, who grew up in the neighborhood, remembered the Banemanns as rather poor.
 He often observed Erich pulling a wagon full of packages with leather goods or skins to the post office.
-He especially remembers the situation when the company went bankrupt.
+He especially remembered the situation when the company went bankrupt.
 The Banemanns offered to sell Mr. Esslinger’s father a piece of land and the deal went through.
-Unfortunately, it hasn’t been possible to determine the exact time that this took place so that the question of what role the Nazi laws played in this transaction remains unclear.
+Unfortunately it hasn’t been possible to determine the exact time that this took place so that the question of if and when so, then what role the Nazi laws played in this transaction remains unclear.

 Erich Banemann visited the official Primary School.
-In 1936, when his sister Inge got to schoolage, the situation tightened up.
+In 1936, when school started for his little sister Inge too, the situation tightened up.
 Jewish children often got bullied of their ‘Aryan’ mates.
-Besides of that the curriculum confronted them with anti-semitic ideology.
+Besides of that the curriculum confronted them with anti-Semitic ideology.
 So the Jewish community founded a comparable school of general education for their Jewish offspring.
-The school was located within the Rabbis´ house in Freihofstrasse 46.
+The school was located within the Rabbi’s house in Freihofstrasse 46.
 The classmate of Inge, Beate Dörzbacher, kept a farewell present with the signature of Inge, confirming that she indeed had been a scholar to that new invented school.
 (See Stumbling Stone biography Fritz Erlanger)

 The next terrifying date for the family was certainly November 9, 1938.
-We read in Mrs. Baumann’s memoirs: “On a November night in 1938 Mr. Banemann was severely mistreated; it was hardly 30 steps from the synagogue to his house.
+We read in Mrs. Baumann’s memories: “On a November night in 1938 Mr. Banemann was severely mistreated; it was hardly 30 steps from the synagogue to his house.
 On Monday after that night I saw Mrs. Banemann on the street.
 She was completely disfigured and looked like a madwoman.”
-It is sometimes deduced from these memoirs that Mrs. Banemann was also physically abused that night.
+It was deducible that Mrs. Banemann was also physically abused that night.
 The question arises whether Mr. and Mrs. Banemann suffered more than other Jews from the Nazi terror during the Pogrom Night.

-Stephan and Erich Banemann are not mentioned in the documents and lists of Dachau Concentration Camp.
-Could be Stephan was so seriously harmed at the Progrom - Night that it was most unlikely that he was able to get be custodied for imprisonment.
-A similar case of another Jewish family is known and documented.
+Stephan and Erich Banemann are neither mentioned in the Goeppingen documents nor in the lists of Dachau Concentration Camp.
+It could well be that Stephan was so seriously harmed at the Pogrom - Night that he was not able to be custodied for imprisonment.
+A similar case of another Jewish family elsewhere is known and documented.

-1940 Mr. and Mrs. Fetzer and their five children moved into the apartment above the Banemanns.
-Mr. Wilhelm Fetzer remembers stories his mother told, including how the renters in the ground floor heckled her, “Don’t talk to Jews!”
-Mrs. Fetzer didn’t listen or give in and after that she found unkind warnings in the mailbox and under the door mat.
+1940 Mr. and Mrs. Fetzer with five children moved into the apartment above the Banemanns.
+Mr. Wilhelm Fetzer remembers stories his mother told, including how the renters in the ground floor heckled her, “don’t talk to the Jews!”
+Mrs. Fetzer didn’t listen or give in and after that she found unkind warnings in the mailbox and under her door mat.

-Because of a Nazi directive from 1935 which forbid “Aryan” domestics from working for Jewish families, Mrs. Spindler, the christian housekeeper, had to quit working for the Banemann family.
-But Mrs. Spindler secretly met Mrs. Banemann in a store in Göppingen, Haug Home Textiles (Aussteuerhaus), and gave her food to help the family get by in their time of need.
+Because of a Nazi directive from 1935 which forbid “Aryan” domestics from working for Jewish families, Mrs. Spindler, the Christian housekeeper, had to quit working for the Banemann family.
+But Mrs. Spindler secretly met Mrs. Banemann in a store in Göppingen, Haug Home Textiles (Aussteuerhaus) to support her by giving food to help the family get by in time of utter need.
 The owner, Elisabeth Haug, tolerated these secret meetings.
 Mrs. Banemann always had to cover her Yellow Star with her handbag.
 Was there no opportunity for the family to flee Germany?
-Mrs. Spindler remembers that they wanted to emigrate to America, but they couldn’t get a guarantor.
-The family asked her if she had any relatives in America.
-But this time Mrs. Spindler couldn’t be of any help.
+Mrs. Spindler remembered that they wanted to immigrate to America, but they couldn’t get a guarantor.
+The family had asked her if she had any relatives in America.
+Unfortunately in this regard Mrs Spindler couldn’t be of help.